Basic rules: letting a House in Multiple Occupation (HMO)

 - Irrespective of the floor area, we will consider the shape of the room and the useable living space within the room when determining whether or not it is suitable to be used as sleeping accommodation

 - Although basements and loft spaces may be used as sleeping accommodation, it is recommended that you contact the Private Sector Housing team to obtain advice as there are often additional hazards associated with loft spaces and basement rooms

-- No one shall sleep in a room without any access to natural light and ventilation (for example, basements without windows)
+- No one shall sleep in a room without any access to natural light, heating and ventilation (for example, basements without windows)

 Ideal minimum room sizes

 In shared houses/flats

 - 6.52 square metres for a single person

 - 10.23 square metres if occupied by two people